mjp91/phoenix/README.md

 Employees can request holiday up to their entitlement, requests can be approved or declined by managers.

+### Calendar Feeds

+Each user has their own personal iCal URL to import holiday into mail clients such as Outlook.

 ### Absence Reporting

 Employees can report absence, absences can be authorized/unauthorized by managers.